HurricaneJames/react-immutable-proptypes/README.md

 * `ImmutablePropTypes.listOf` is based on `React.PropTypes.array` and is specific to `Immutable.List`.

-* `ImmutablePropTypes.mapOf` allows you to control both map values nad keys (in Immutable.Map, keys could be _anything_ including another Immutable collections).
+* `ImmutablePropTypes.mapOf` allows you to control both map values and keys (in Immutable.Map, keys could be _anything_ including another Immutable collections).
 It accepts two arguments - first one for values, second one for keys (optional).
 If you are interested in validation of keys only, just pass `React.PropTypes.any` as the first argument.

 ```es6
 // ...